hady-o/LeafApp/README.md

 - [Hany mohamed](https://github.com/HaniASU)
 ### as a Graduation project.

-### Our proposed model used in this app was trained on the Kaggle, Dell and other dataset.
+### Our proposed model used in this app was trained on the Kaggle, Dell and other datasets.

 ## Contact